LuukRos/tailwind-multistyle-components/article.md

 };
 ```

-We start of with a very basic `Button` component.
+We start off with a very basic `Button` component.

 This button does not necessarily accept any specific props yet, though we do spread `restProps` as one of our function's parameters.
 We then define the type for these `restProps` using a type native to React: `ComponentProps`.